AICAN-Research/FAST-Pathology/README.md

 ![alt-text](data/Videos/pw_predictions.gif)

-Install
+Installing FastPathology
 -----------------------------------

-Follow the instructions for your operating system:
+To install FastPathology, follow the instructions for your operating system:

 ### Windows (10 or newer)
 * Download and install the [Microsoft Visual C++ Redistributable 2015-2019 (64bit/x64)](https://aka.ms/vs/16/release/vc_redist.x64.exe).
 * Download and run the Windows installer from the [release page](https://github.com/AICAN-Research/FAST-Pathology/releases/).
+  *Note: Windows might prompt you with a security warning, to proceed you must press "More info" followed by "Run anyway".*
-* Run fastpathology from your start menu.
+* Run **fastpathology** from your start menu.
+* To **uninstall** the application, go to start menu -> remove programs -> find fastpathology and select uninstall.
+  Optionally you can also delete your C:/Users/"your username"/fastpathology/ which includes stored project results, pipelines and models.
+  And the folder C:/ProgramData/FAST/ which contains a cache.

 ### Ubuntu Linux (18.04 or newer)
 - Install OpenCL for Linux by downloading an implementation depending on the CPU/GPU you have: